1955 Toronto municipal election: Plebiscites

 As a result of the rejection of the proposed structure, city council decided, in 1956, to hold an [international architectural design competition to find a better design.
 A proposal by Finnish architect Viljo Revell would be accepted.
-Construction of New City Hall began in 1961, and the building was officially opened in 1966.
+Construction of New City Hall began in 1961, and the building was officially opened on 13 September 1965.

 Board of Control

 There were two vacancies on the Board of Control after Roy E. Belyea's decision to run for mayor and Controller David Balfour's decision to retire.
 The most senior two Controllers in terms of votes also sat on Metro Toronto Council.